gradle/develocity-build-config-samples/convention-develocity-maven-extension/README.md

 This project is structured as follows:

 * `extension` - Contains the convention extension
-* `examples` - Contains an example build that applies the convention extension
+* `examples` - Contains example builds that apply the convention extension for different Maven versions
-  * `maven_3.6` - Applies the convention extension on a Maven 3.6 build (the Develocity and CCUD plugins are applied)
-  * `maven_3.8` - Applies the convention extension on a Maven 3.8 build (the Develocity and CCUD plugins are applied)
-  * `maven_3.9` - Applies the convention extension on a Maven 3.9 build (the Develocity and CCUD plugins are applied)
+  * `maven_3` - Applies the convention extension on a Maven 3 build (the Develocity and CCUD plugins are applied)

 ### Running the example builds